2008–09 Brentford F.C. season: Season summary

 The 2008–09 season was Brentford's second consecutive campaign in League Two, after relegation to the fourth tier for the first time in 9 years at the end of the 2006–07 season.
 Manager Andy Scott, who was beginning his first full season in the job, had signed a new five-year contract in April 2008.
-Despite working with a "mediocre budget", he brought in 12 new players – 8 on permanent deals and four on loan.
+Despite working with a "mediocre budget", he brought in 12 new players – 8 on permanent transfers and four on loan.
 The pick of the signings were new forward Charlie MacDonald for an undisclosed fee from Southend United, central midfielder Marcus Bean from Blackpool on a free transfer and the re-signing on loan of goalkeeper Ben Hamer and central defender Alan Bennett from Reading until the end of the season.
+Signed from non-League football, left-sided full back and winger Sam Wood proved to be a hit and went on to win the Brentford Supporters' Player of the Year award.

 The season began with consecutive defeats in the league and League Cup to Bury and Swansea City respectively, before an unbeaten run of 12 league matches put Brentford in the automatic promotion places.
 Midfielder Glenn Poole continued his good form from the previous season by scoring seven goals during the run.
 Two defeats in a row dropped the Bees to 9th in early November, before another unbeaten run put the club back in the automatic promotion places by 20 December.
 Brentford moved into second position after a 2–0 victory over Bournemouth on Boxing Day and consistently good results kept the club on the tail of leaders Wycombe Wanderers through January and early February 2009.